cwcrystal8/datacommons-docsite/api/rest/v1/properties.md

 ### Example 1: Get properties describing an entity

-Get all properties that describe the city of Chicago, IL, USA (dcid: `geoId/1714000`).
+Get all properties that describe the city of Chicago, IL, USA (DCID: `geoId/1714000`).

 Request:
 {: .example-box-title}